EnvisionDoc/api_en/gettingstarted.md

         .sync();
    ```

-3. For POST method, the sample code is as follows:
+3. For the POST method, the sample code is as follows:

    ```
    Poseidon.config(PConfig.init().accessKey(accessKey).secretKey(secretKey).debug())